About Us (song)

-"About Us" is a dance-pop song by Brooke Hogan featuring rapper Paul Wall.
-It was released as the first single from Brooke's debut album Undiscovered in June 2006 in the US and remained the only successful single in her career.
+"About Us" is a dance-pop song by Brooke Hogan, featuring Paul Wall.
+It was released as the first single from Hogan's debut album Undiscovered in June 2006 in the US and remained the only successful single in her career.
 The music video premiered on June 25, 2006, after the season two finale of Hogan Knows Best, in which Hogan prepares and then films the video for the song.
-The song is the first single released by Scott Storch's record label, Storch Music Company.
-Hogan was the first person signed to this record label.
+The song is the first single released by Scott Storch's record label, Storch Music Company; Hogan was the first act to sign with this label.

 DJ E-Rock collaborated a Bay Area hyphy remix of the single, featuring lyrics from E-40 and beats from Traxamillion.